Dlang-UPB/D-Summer-School/intro/README.md

 As the name implies, a binarySearch algorithm is implemented on integers.
 Compile and run the file.

 - Write a unittest function that tests some corner cases.
 Are there any bugs in the algorithm implementation?
-If yes, fix them.
+If so, fix them.
 - Rewrite the binarySearch algorithm to make use of slices.

 ## Contract Programming